chrisbrickey/depot1/README.md

 # depot1
-This is a Rails app that allows administrators to fill a product catalog and end-users to shop and purchase those items.
+This Rails app allows administrators to populate a product catalog.
+Shoppers can view and purchase those items.

 ## Setup